Disclaimer: Originally published in June 2018. It is being republished since it still remains an interesting topic till today.

 Both are 2-hr MCQ papers but, while the GS paper has 100 questions, CSAT has just 80.
-Future note to the UPSC: Fewer questions doesn’t make me any less nervous about solving Math questions
+Future note to the UPSC: Fewer questions don’t make me any less nervous about solving Math questions.

 How did I do (That’s what you really want to know, right :P)?

 Well, considering I only had a month and a half of prep without any coaching, pretty decent actually.
 Knew a few of them, and guessed a few more correctly.
 Not confident of making the usual cutoff of 105-115 but, I’d say I did decently.